ing-bank/baker/docs/sections/concepts/runtime.md

 ```

+### Advantages of the Cluster Mode

+The capabilities gained when in cluster mode are:

+* Elasticity: by adding/removing nodes to the cluster.
+* Resilience: `RecipeInstances` are automatically restored in a new node when the hosting node fails.
+(For this you need to configure
+a distributed data store like Cassandra)
+* Routing: You can fire `EventInstances` from anywhere on the cluster, and Baker will ensure that the corresponding `RecipeInstance`
+receives the firing event.

+_Note: To run on cluster mode you need to configure a distributed data store, we highly recommend using Cassandra._

 ## InteractionInstance.from(object) (Reflection API)

 As part of our efforts to ease the creation of `InteractionInstances` we created this function that uses the Scala and the